 In accordance with our vision statement, the Chester County Community Foundation stands for diversity, equity, inclusion, and social justice.
 Following the wake of COVID-19, the murders of George Floyd, Breonna Taylor, and too many other unarmed Black men, women, and children to name have caused a global uprising against racial discrimination and inequality.

 As a Community Foundation, equity and justice have always been part of our core values; however, we have to do more to be part of the solution.
-We are still learning, and have much to share with our supporters in the weeks ahead.
 We encourage you to engage in the conversation respectfully, so we can learn and grow together.